As-Salih Ayyub: Wars with other Ayyubid realms and the Crusaders

 The period 1240–1243 was largely occupied with complex military and diplomatic manoeuvres involving the Crusader states in Palestine and the European armies that arrived during the Barons' Crusade, other Ayyubid family rulers in Syria, and the Khwarezmians of Diyar Mudar who had previously been allied to as-Salih.

 Just as his Bahri Mamluks were important in enabling him to maintain order in Egypt, the Khwarezmians were useful in dominating the other Ayyubid rulers in neighbouring regions.
 In 1244, at As-Salih's invitation, the remainder of the Khwarezmian army which had just been crushed and routed by the Mongols advanced through Syria and Palestine and sacked Jerusalem, which had been handed over to Frederick II, Holy Roman Emperor by al-Kamil during the Sixth Crusade.

 Later that year as-Salih, again allied to the Khwarezmians, defeated his uncle Ismail at the Battle of La Forbie in Syria; Ismail had allied with the crusader Kingdom of Jerusalem.
 In 1245 as-Salih captured Damascus and was awarded the title of sultan by the caliph al-Musta'sim in Baghdad.
 As-Salih, however, was not able to extend his rule very far beyond Damascus, although he was able to retain the emirate of Baalbek under Saʿd al-Din al-Humaidi.

 In 1246 he decided that his Khwarezmian allies were dangerously uncontrollable, so he turned on them and defeated them near Homs in western Syria, killing their leader and dispersing the remnants throughout Syria and Palestine.
 As-Salih's capture of Jerusalem after the Khwarezmian sacking led to the call for a new crusade in Europe, and Louis IX of France took up the cross.
 The campaign took several years to organise, but in 1249 Louis invaded Egypt on the Seventh Crusade, and occupied Damietta.

 Death and legacy

+The Salihiyya Madrasa in Cairo, where Sultan As-Salih Ayyub is buried.

 As-Salih was away fighting his uncle Ismail in Syria when news of the Crusader invasion came, but he quickly returned to Egypt and encamped at al-Mansourah.
 He died on 22 November after having his leg amputated due to a serious abscess.
 As-Salih did not trust his heir, al-Muazzam Turanshah, and had kept him at a safe distance from Egypt in Hasankeyf.
 As-Salih's widow, Shajar al-Durr, managed to hide his death until Turanshah arrived.

 Turanshah's rule was brief and was followed by a long and complicated interregnum until the Bahri Mamluks eventually took power.
 As-Salih was thus the last major Ayyubid ruler of Egypt, and the last to combine rule of Egypt with effective rule of parts of Palestine and Syria.